Iowa Utility Board Approves Eminent Domain for Controversial CO2 Pipeline

 Landowners Protested Project

-Landowners have argued that the project is not for the public good, but instead, is an untested science that will only profit the company making use of the private lands.
+Landowners have argued that the project is not for the public good, but instead, is an untested science that will profit only the company making use of the private lands.

-“There is a deep-rooted passion for our farm ground in many farmers, and to have something like this rip it apart for something so unnecessary is unimaginable,” said Austin Hayek, a Fort Dodge, Iowa, farmer whose land is to be affected if the project goes ahead.
+“There is a deep-rooted passion for our farm ground in many farmers, and to have something like this rip it apart for something so unnecessary is unimaginable,” Mr. Hayek said.
 “Many have wanted to be able to allow their families to continue their legacy of farming as they want, and if this is allowed, it takes options off the table for them.”

 The project is encouraged with federal tax credits as an answer to climate change.
-It will capture carbon dioxide from ethanol plants, compress the captured CO2, and send it by pipeline to North Dakota where it will be permanently stored underground in deep geologic storage locations.
+It will capture carbon dioxide from ethanol plants, compress the captured CO2, and send it by pipeline to North Dakota, where it will be permanently stored underground in deep geologic storage locations.

 Summit expects to store 16.7 million tons of CO2 per year.
 That amounts to $1.4 billion in tax incentives from taxpayers.